YoussefAbdalhy/No-Show-Medical-Appointments---Brasil-2016---Analysis-Report/README.md

 # No-Show Medical Appointments-Brasil,2016-Analysis Report
 ## Overview:
 This project was completed as part of Udacity's Data Analyst Nanodegree certification.
-The goal of this project is investigating a dataset that include more than 100k of records of scheduled medical appointment in Brazil in 2016.
+The goal of this project is to investigate a dataset that includes more than 100k records of scheduled medical appointments in Brazil in 2016.
 To have the ability to answer the following questions:
 <ul>
     <li>What is the dataset age distribution and attendance distribution?</li>
     <li>What is the effect of having a scholarship on the attendance rate?</li>